TUHH-ICS/2022-code-CDC-Controller-Synthesis-for-Multi-Agent-Systems-with-Stochastic-Packet-Loss/README.md

-# Stochastic Packet Loss in Multi-Agent Systems: An Empirical and Theoretical Analysis
+# Distributed $H_2$ Controller Synthesis for Multi-Agent Systems with Stochastic Packet Loss

 ## General

 This repository contains an implementation of the algorithms and simulations described in the paper

-> C. Hespe, A. Datar, D. Schneider, H. Saadabadi, H. Werner and H. Frey, "Stochastic Packet Loss in Multi-Agent Systems: An Empirical and Theoretical Analysis", submitted to L-CSS, 2022.
+> C. Hespe, A. Datar, D. Schneider, H. Saadabadi, H. Werner and H. Frey, "Distributed $H_2$ Controller Synthesis for Multi-Agent Systems with Stochastic Packet Loss", submitted to L-CSS, 2022.

 It may be used to recreate and validate the figures from the paper.
 To do so, run either of the two main entry points in the repository, the scripts `validate_bernoulli.m`, and `evaluate_sinr.m`.